-Situated in Smith County, Raleigh, Mississippi is a small town with a population of a little over 1,400 people.
-The town’s main economical forces lie within the oil and and agricultural industries.
-Even though the population is small, job sites in Raleigh, similar to many bigger cities, used asbestos heavily in equipment, buildings, products, and machinery prior to the Environmental Protection Agency’s (EPA) regulations.
+Raleigh, Mississippi is a small town that once had a big problem with asbestos use.
+The town’s main economic forces lie within the oil and and agricultural industries, and job sites in Raleigh, similar to many bigger cities, used asbestos heavily in equipment, buildings, products, and machinery in the past, prior to the Environmental Protection Agency’s (EPA) regulations.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in Raleigh how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.